-There are over 3 000 000 student bed shortage in South Africa, and the number is expected to increase given the increase in enrollments at all universities in SA unless efforts are made to address this challenge speedily.
+There are over 3000 000 student bed shortage in South Africa, and the number is expected to increase given the increase in enrolments at all universities in SA unless efforts are made to address this challenge speedily.
 After the 2015-2016 #FeesMustFall protests in 2017 the government announced it would subsidise free higher education for poor and working-class students - more first-year students are enrolling for higher education.
-On-campus residence is poorly regulated, students sublet and this results in overcrowding as well as health and safety risks.
+On-campus residence is poorly regulated, students sublet, and this results in overcrowding as well as health and safety risks.
 Off-campus accommodation can be more affordable, but it is not always academically conducive or well-regulated and this can result in the violation of their right to basic quality of health and safety.
 The demand for safe, sustainable accommodation needs deliberate action urgently because this has a direct effect on students' academic success.
 The government is committed to ensuring that in expanding fee-free education for students from poor and working-class backgrounds it will include accommodation, transport and study materials for qualifying students at public colleges and universities.

-South African universities have been battling to accommodate a striking portion of the student population and there is a growing demand for purpose-built student accommodation (PBSA) as demonstrated by the Table below reflecting the net effective demand per public institutions:
+South African universities have been battling to accommodate more than 20% of the student population as demonstrated by the Table below: